Key facts you should know about tax and social security in Switzerland

 The Swiss social security system is based on three "pillars" and each pillar aims to help retired individuals and their immediate family to maintain the lifestyle they are accustomed to.
 Some of these pillars are mandatory, while others are not.
 For the latter, it's completely up to you to decide if and how you want to save more for your retirement.

-According to Swiss tax legislation, you are tax resident at the place where you intend to stay permanently, and which determines your center of your personal and professional interests.
-Additionally, you would also be considered as resident for tax purposes if you remain in Switzerland for a protracted period of more than 90 days, or 30 days if performing a gainful activity.
+According to Swiss tax legislation, you are tax resident at the place where you intend to stay permanently, and which determines the center of your personal and professional interests.
+Additionally, you would also be considered a resident for tax purposes if you remain in Switzerland for a protracted period of more than 90 days, or 30 days if performing a gainful activity.

-In practice it can be said that if you hold a Swiss residence permit (L, B or C permit) and/or are registered as a resident with the local authorities, you are considered a tax resident based on domestic legislation.
+In practice, it can be said that if you hold a Swiss residence permit (L, B or C permit) and/or are registered as a resident with the local authorities, you are considered a tax resident based on domestic legislation.
 However, international double tax treaties may overrule domestic legislation.
 The double tax treaties aren't available for all the countries and they vary widely from country to country.
 Thus, it's very important that you find exactly which category you belong to.

 The payroll tax withholding may be your final tax liability unless you are entitled to claim additional deductions such as pillar 3a funds contributions, alimony payments etc. In order to benefit from these deductions, you need to request a rectification of the payroll tax withholding which, in most cantons, needs to be submitted no later than end of March of the year following the tax year without the possibility for extension.

 The first pillar of the Swiss social security and pension system contains the Old Age and Survivors/Disability Insurance (short OASDI) also known as the Swiss state pension.
 The second pillar includes the occupational pension scheme (short BVG/LPP) and the third pillar contains private pension provisions.